-There have been around 137,800 excess deaths from all causes in the UK from the start of the pandemic to 30 September 2022.
+There have been around 171,600 excess deaths from all causes in the UK from the start of the pandemic to 31 March 2023.
 We calculate excess deaths by comparing deaths to those expected if mortality rates were similar to those experienced in 2019.
 This estimate uses data from National Records Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) as well as the Office for National Statistics (ONS).

-In week 39 of 2022, there were 11% more deaths registered in England & Wales than would have been expected if Standardised Mortality Rates had been the same as in the corresponding week of 2019.
-The corresponding figure for week 38 of 2022 was 11% fewer deaths.
-The bank holiday on Monday of week 38 is likely to have led to delays in registering deaths in week 38 and a subsequent "catch-up" in week 39.
+In week 13 of 2023, there were 12% more deaths registered in England & Wales than would have been expected if Standardised Mortality Rates had been the same as in the corresponding week of 2019.